Disha Patani

-Disha Patani (/hi/; born 13 June 1992) is an Indian actress primarily working in Hindi films.
-Patani made her acting debut with the Telugu film Loafer (2015), and had her first Hindi film release with the biopic M.S.
+Disha Patani (/hi/; born 13 June 1992) is an Indian actress who works primarily in Hindi films.
+Known for her fitness and supporting roles in male-dominated films, she has appeared in Forbes Indias Celebrity 100 list of 2019.

+Patani made her acting debut with the Telugu action drama Loafer (2015), and had her first Hindi film release with the biopic M.S.
 Dhoni: The Untold Story (2016).
-After appearing in the Chinese action comedy Kung Fu Yoga (2017), Patani featured in the action films Baaghi 2 (2018), Kalki 2898 AD and Kanguva both (2024) and thriller Malang (2020).
-She has appeared in Forbes Indias Celebrity 100 list of 2019.
+After appearing in the Chinese action comedy Kung Fu Yoga (2017), Patani featured in the action films Baaghi 2 (2018), Kalki 2898 AD (2024) and thriller Malang (2020), Awarapan 2 (2026).

 Early life and education

-Disha Patani was born on 13 June 1992 in Bareilly, Uttar Pradesh, India.
-She is from a Hindu Kumaoni Rajput background.
+Disha Patani was born on 13 June 1992 in Bareilly, Uttar Pradesh, in a Hindu Kumaoni Rajput family.
 Her father, Jagadish Singh Patani is a police officer and her mother is a health inspector.
-Her elder sister, Khushboo Patani served as a Major in the Indian Army and is a fitness coach-cum-entrepreneur.
+Her elder sister, Khushboo Patani served as a major in the Indian Army and is a fitness coach-cum-entrepreneur.
 She also has a younger brother, Suryansh Patani.
 She left in 2nd year of engineering at Amity University, Lucknow.
 She was the first runner up of Pond's Femina Miss India Indore 2013.